Russian PM guarantees security at Sochi Olympics

 The insurgency, rooted in two separatist wars in Russia's province of Chechnya, has spread through the North Caucasus, and Dagestan, some 600 kilometers away from Sochi, has become the focal point of violence.

-A deadly suicide bombing in southern Russia on October21, blamed on a Muslim woman from the North Caucasus, highlighted increased the security risks Sochi faces.
+A deadly suicide bombing in southern Russia on Oct.21, blamed on a Muslim woman from the North Caucasus, highlighted increased the security risks Sochi faces.

 Medvedev said that the initial idea of holding the Olympics in the sub-tropical city of Sochi, had struck him as "extravagant", but that he was convinced the Games would be a success.